×

 Stress Management

 It is best to avoid circumstances that can cause stress whenever you can.
 Writing, exercising, and meditating might be beneficial.
-Take a warm bath, listen to music, or practise deep breathing as additional stress-relieving methods.
+Take a warm bath, listen to music, or practice deep breathing as additional stress-relieving methods.

 Compresses